 Legacy Elevator VFD upgrade with KEB F5 Inverter

 In the elevator industry the implementation of variable frequency drives for the control of AC motors didn’t really begin until the late 1980’s, but over the course of the next 20 or so years AC motors as well as VVVF drives began to rapidly replace their DC counterparts.
-Generally, these drives have a usable life of about 10 to 15 years before they require replacement.
+Generally, these VFDs have a lifetime of about 10 to 15 years before they require replacement.

 Unfortunately, direct replacement of the original drive is sometimes not possible because companies that previously manufactured the drives have either gone out of business or ceased production of that particular unit.
 Older elevator drive manufacturers Baldor, SWEO, and Unico come to mind.